soumya997/soumya997.github.io/aboutme.md

 > **Work Experiences**

+-
-- Im currently working as a *Research Associate at IIIT Delhi* on project named ALIVE(Autonomous Last mIle VEhicle) under *Dr. Saket Anand and Dr. Sanjit K. Kaul*.
-As a part of the project we are building *Autonomus Vehicle for last mile connectivity*.
+Im currently working as a *Research Associate at IIIT Delhi* on the Autonomous Vehicle project *ALIVE(Autonomous Last mIle VEhicle)* under _Dr.
+Saket Anand and Dr. Sanjit K. Kaul_.
 Checkout our work at [Autonomous Last mIle VEhicle (ALIVE)](https://sites.google.com/iiitd.ac.in/iiitd-alive/home).
-I am a part of the perception team, mostly responsible for *ADAS features* of the car.
+Within the project, I contribute to the perception team, assuming key responsibilities in the development of **ADAS features**, **testing**, **map building**.
 For more about my work please check my resume below.

-- During my *internship at IIT, KGP* I managed to publish a paper on unsupervised segmentation at [ICORT](https://www.drdo.gov.in/icort-21), 2021, IEEE.
-Also worked on landscape segmentation from satellite data.
+- During my *internship at IIT, KGP*, I worked on PolSAR satelite data for landscape segmentation.
+I also managed to publish a paper on unsupervised segmentation at [ICORT](https://www.drdo.gov.in/icort-21), 2021, IEEE.

 - I also have worked under [Dr. Tanmoy Dam](https://www.linkedin.com/in/tanmoy-dam-190ba534/), a Ph.D. student from UNSW, Sydney on *prior learning* for GAN, generative clustering, and generative classification.